Sales Enablement and Business Innovation Technology in Manufacturing

 About Mark Dancer

 As the Founder of the Network for Channel Innovation, Mark creates awareness, advocacy, and research for channel and business innovation, drawing on nearly 30 years of experience working across an extensive range of industries and global markets.
 As a Fellow for the NAW Institute for Distribution Excellence, Mark will explore business innovation opportunities for the digital age in the upcoming 12th edition of the Facing the Forces of Change® series.
-If you’d like to be among the first to pre-order the 2019 report, submit this form.
 Mark is on firstname.lastname@example.org.